 Hussain speaks about the actor Riz Ahmed as a positive example – having broken through in Hollywood in the film Star Wars: Rogue One, he was invited to give the annual diversity lecture in Parliament, and used it to highlight how the lack of media diversity pushes young people towards ISIS.
 The dangerous lack of perspective could lead to people from these minorities to switch off, says Hussain, “and retreat to fringe narratives, to the online bubble, and sometimes even off to Syria”.

-Hussain’s work is on show at Autograph ABP until 01 July, and a book of the project will be published by MACK in June.
+Hussain’s work was shown in London at Autograph ABP this summer, and a book of the project was published by MACK in June.
 It is, says Mark Sealy, director of Autograph ABP, “a timely investigation into the current politics around migration and identity”.

 Mahtab Hussain is signing copies of You Get Me? at the MACK stand at Paris Photo at 1pm on 12 November http://programme.parisphoto.com/en/book-signings.htm http://www.mackbooks.co.uk/newbooks/ https://www.mahtabhussain.com/